Worked-example effect: Novice learners

-A recent piece of research (Rourke, 2006) found that novice learners can still have difficulty understanding concepts if given examples with incomplete or somewhat inaccurate information (known as faded examples) prior to acquiring basic domain knowledge or literacy skills in the subject matter.
+A 2006 piece of research found that novice learners can still have difficulty understanding concepts if given examples with incomplete or somewhat inaccurate information (known as faded examples) prior to acquiring basic domain knowledge or literacy skills in the subject matter.
 This is based on how a novice or expert learner structures his or her learning schemas — knowing the appropriate procedure/approach to use in retrieving and interpreting the problem.
-On the other hand, worked-out examples may constitute cognitive load and cause redundancy for learners with prior knowledge (Kalyuga, Ayres, Chandler, & Sweller, 2003), in contrast with novice learners for whom worked-out examples rather serve as a compass that provides a direct guide to solving similar problems (Rourke, 2006).
+On the other hand, worked-out examples may constitute cognitive load and cause redundancy for learners with prior knowledge, in contrast with novice learners for whom worked-out examples rather serve as a compass that provides a direct guide to solving similar problems.
 This also applies when novice learners evaluate prototypes, which embody the main characteristics of a work, worked examples.
-This can also assist the novice learner with the semantic processing needed to fully comprehend a work of art or design (Rourke, 2006).
+This can also assist the novice learner with the semantic processing needed to fully comprehend a work of art or design.

 The worked examples model is one of several strong cognitive-instruction techniques with great importance that help teachers foster learning.
 It is an application principle that significantly enhances novice learners' patterns of knowledge acquisition in the contexts of authentic problem solving.
-Reed & Bolstad (1991) indicate that one example may be insufficient for helping a student induce a usable idea and that the incorporation of a second example illustrating the idea, especially one that is more complex than the first, garners significant benefits for transfer performance.
+Reed and Bolstad indicate that one example may be insufficient for helping a student induce a usable idea and that the incorporation of a second example illustrating the idea, especially one that is more complex than the first, garners significant benefits for transfer performance.
 So, "at least add a second example" appears to be a basic rule for worked-examples instructional design.
-In addition, Spiro, Feltovich, Jacobson, & Coulson (1991) affirmed that providing a wide range of examples (and having students emulate examples) that illustrate multiple strategies and approaches to similar problems helps foster broad knowledge transfer and "cognitive flexibility".
+In addition, Spiro, Feltovich, Jacobson, & Coulson affirmed that providing a wide range of examples (and having students emulate examples) that illustrate multiple strategies and approaches to similar problems helps foster broad knowledge transfer and "cognitive flexibility".

-The instructional model of example-based learning by Renkl and Atkinson (2007) suggests that students gain a deeper understanding of domain principles when they receive worked examples at the beginning of cognitive skill acquisition.
+The instructional model of example-based learning by Renkl and Atkinson suggests that students gain a deeper understanding of domain principles when they receive worked examples at the beginning of cognitive skill acquisition.